sascommunities/sas-global-forum-2021/papers/1135-2021_Scaffolding-SAS-Projects/README.md

 More info here:  https://cli.sasjs.io/build

-So, whave generated our build program and JSON file in the root of the `sasjsbuild` folder.
+So, we have generated our build program and JSON file in the root of the `sasjsbuild` folder.
 How to get that up to the server?

 ## SASjs DEPLOY